-Five local artists will bring The AMP alive
+Five local artists will bring The AMP to life

 The Office of Arts & Culture (ARTS), in partnership with The AMP: AIDS Memorial Pathway commissioned five artists to create a series of small-scale temporary artworks and performances for the AMPlify Memory Project.
 Beginning June through November 2019 the temporary art installations and performances will be situated at various locations in and around the future permanent site of The AMP, including the north edge of Cal Anderson Park and the Capitol Hill Light Rail Station.